OpenObservability/OpenMetrics/src/cmd/openmetricstest/README.md

 ## Testing an implementation

+### Testing parsing

+The parse tests require the path to a binary to be supplied, the tests then pass input to that binary through `stdin` and the binary is expected to return a success exit code of 0 if it was able to parse the input, or any other exit code if not able to process the input.

+### How it works

 The tool will walk the `testdata-dir` directory and execute all tests it finds (any directory with `test.json` is a test).

 To run the tests against an implementation you must specify a process to test a feature (such as parsing).